Skip to main content

 Example: Add a prospect to an external mail sequencing API

-You can use a server function to call an external mail sequencing API and add a prospect to a sequence.
-To add a server function to your app, create a file with the .server.ts suffix.
-The file can be placed anywhere in your app, but it must export default an async function.
+This example shows a server function being used to call an external mail sequencing API and add a prospect to a sequence.
+First, we create a file with the .server.ts suffix.
+The file can be placed anywhere in your app, but it must export default a function which returns a promise.
 This function acts as the entry point for the server function.

 add-to-sequence.server.ts